polkadot-developers/polkadot-docs/infrastructure/validators/offboarding/stop-validating.md

 ## Unbond your Tokens

-Unbonding your tokens can be done through the `Network > Staking > Account actions` page in PolkadotJS Apps by clicking the corresponding stash account dropdown and selecting **Unbond Funds**.
+Unbonding your tokens can be done through the `Network > Staking > Account actions` page in Polkadot.js Apps by clicking the corresponding stash account dropdown and selecting **Unbond Funds**.
 This can also be done through the `staking.unbond()` extrinsic with the staking proxy account.